Vittorio Zoboli

-Vittorio Zoboli (born June 24, 1968 in Bologna, Italy) is an Italian racing driver.
+Vittorio Zoboli (born 24 June 1968 in Bologna, Italy) is an Italian racing driver.
 His career has spanned Formula One, Formula Three, Formula 3000 and sports car racing, in addition to two appearances in the Formula One Indoor Trophy.

 Career

 Kart

 1980-1984 Karting 3rd Classified 100 Super European Championship; 1st Classified 100 Super International Cup, 2nd Classified 100 Cadets Italian Championship, 3rd Classified 100 National Italian Championship, 2nd Classified 100 Cadets Italy-France.

 Formula Four

-1987 Vittorio won Italian Championship with 7 race wins.
+Zoboli won the 1986 Italian Formula Four Championship with 7 race wins.

 Formula Three

 1988 Best Rookie in Formula Three with Team Cevenini sponsor Nike's driver.
 Vittorio Zoboli's Marlboro driver, competed in the Italian Formula Three Championship for 1989, driving a Dallara chassis run by the Forti Corse team.
 He finished in sixteenth place in the drivers' championship, with two points to his name.

 Formula 3000

 Zoboli moved up to the British Formula 3000 series for 1990, driving for the GA Motorsport team.
 He scored two podium finishes and set a fastest lap on his way to fifth position overall.

 At the end of the season, he took part in the final two rounds of the more prestigious International Formula 3000 season, again with GA Motorsport.
 However, he failed to qualify in both of these appearances.
 He moved to the Junior Team outfit for the 1991 season, competing in the first eight of the championship's ten rounds and qualifying for five of them, but failing to score any points.
 Another move, to the one-car Advance Racing team, for 1992 brought about an improvement to thirteenth in the championship with three points.
 He also finished in fourth position in the season-opening, non-championship F3000 World Cup event held at the Autódromo Juan y Oscar Gálvez.
 He then moved to the ambitious Il Barone Rampante team for 1993, but it folded mid-season without Zoboli scoring any points.